james-middleton/Family-Handbook/README.md

 * Opportunities for greater responsibilities
 * Opportunities for children to participate in a chosen activity.

->_A Golden Ticket winner is dearwn each week.
+>_Golden Tickets go into a prize draw each week.
 Prizes have included ..._

 ##Darlinghurst’s school houses

 Darlinghurst is divided into four teams or houses, named after Knights of the Round Table: Sir Lancelot, Sir Galahad, Sir Gareth and Sir Dinadan.

 >_The legendary knights who sat at King Arthur’s **Round Table** were known for their bravery and determination, but were also chivalrous (polite).
-The knights sat at a round table, rather than a rectangular one, so they could always see and hear one another, and it meant that they were equal._
+The knights sat at a round table so they could always see and hear one another, and it meant that they were equal._

 The children receive house points to reward positive behaviour, especially when it is above and beyond what teachers’ would normally expect.
 This rewards courteous and collaborative behaviour, and encourage children to work well and respect everyone in the